SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 For test techniques, we considered the following;

-- Equivalence Partitioning (EP)
+- Equivalence Class (EC)
-The EP divides the input domain into classes where inputs within each class are expected to behave similarly.
+The EC divides the input domain into classes where inputs within each class are expected to behave similarly.
 This reduces redundancy in testing.
 Application: For Range.contains(), we partitioned the input double value into three classes: "within the range," "below the range," and "above the range."

 - Boundary Value Analysis (BVA)